Medium/opensource/ocla-1.0.md

 6. "Contributor" &mdash; Those people and corporations that provide Contributions.

-7. "User" &mdash; Those people, projects, and companies which make use of the Projects.
+7. "User" &mdash; Those people and companies which make use of the Projects.
 Making use of a Project includes (but is not limited to) compiling and/or running its content, taking some action which causes its content to be used, copying its content, distributing its content, modifying its content, and even taking its content and/or ideas for a less direct purpose.

 ### Licensing Agreement